GeYxDev/Danmaku2Flux/DanmuEmoRec/README.md

 - Python 3.8+
 - Chrome 88+
+- (Optional) CUDA-enabled GPU for faster model inference

 ---

 ## Notes

-- ⚠️ **API Rate Limit**: Bilibili Danmu API has access frequency limits.
-It is recommended to add request delays
-- 🔑 **Data Privacy**: The extension only extracts the video BV ID and does not collect personal user information
+- ⚠️ **API Rate Limit**: The crawler component interacts with Bilibili's public interfaces.
+Use responsibly.
+- 🔑 **Local Database**: The system relies on `transformer_vector_danmu.json` for fast lookups.
+If a video is not in the DB, it will trigger real-time crawling and inference (slower).
 - 📄 **Copyright Notice**: This project is for educational and research purposes only.
-Please comply with Bilibili's Terms of Service